checkdigits/checkdigits/README.md

 ### Where can you see my work?

-Most of mydaily work is for software houses and is written under NDA.
+Most of my daily work is for software houses and is generally covered under one or more NDAs.
 Not only can I not show it I usually can't even talk about it.

 However, nearly everything else I do is Open Source and public.
 You can either find it on my GitHub profile here or at my blog website.